matthew-tfs/mjcb.io/content/blog/00057-travel-chromebook-experiment.md

 ## Mobile Connectivity ##

-This Chromebook is lacking integrated LTE or 5G connectivity, but that isn't really a major issue since I always have my iPhone with me for pairing for Internet access.
+This Chromebook is lacking integrated LTE or 5G connectivity, but that isn't really a major issue since I always have my iPhone with me for pairing for internet access.

 I did however end up getting a Vodafone R219z Hotspot for the trip since it ended up only costing €50 (around $65 CAD) and it included a SIM card with unlimited data for 15 days (which was only a few days short of the trip).
-It was a fairly small device which was battery powered, and was very portable:
+It was a small device which was battery powered, and was very portable:

 ![Vodafone R219z Hotspot.](/images/blog/00057/vodafone-r219z-hotspot.jpg)